 NOTE: Vidant Health declined to be interviewed for this web series, and declined our offer to submit a statement on this issue.

-In September 2013, Vidant Health, a system of hospitals serving 29 counties in eastern North Carolina, that it would be closing the Vidant Pungo Hospital in Belhaven, NC, which they had purchased less than years earlier.
+In September 2013, Vidant Health, a system of hospitals serving 29 counties in eastern North Carolina, that it would be closing the Vidant Pungo Hospital in Belhaven, NC, which they had acquired less than years earlier.
 Vidant has announced plans to close the hospital on April 1st and demolish the building.
-It plans to build a new 24-hour clinic that can turn away people without insurance, and does not offer emergency care.
+It plans to build a new 24-hour clinic that can turn away people who lack insurance, and does not offer emergency care.

-When Vidant Health bought the community hospital which opened in 1948 from Pantego Creek, LLC, it signed a contract promising that the hospital would remain open, and that Vidant would improve services.
-Instead, Vidant stripped out equipment, beds, and services that had brought in revenue for the hospital, and added on the salary of a six-figure executive who visited the hospital only once a week.
+When Vidant Health took control of the community hospital which opened in 1948, it signed a contract promising that the hospital would remain open, and that Vidant would improve services.
+Instead, Vidant stripped out equipment, beds, and services that had brought in revenue for the hospital, and added a six-figure on the salary for an executive manager who visited the hospital only once a week.

 At the time of the purchase, Pungo Hospital was losing 1 million dollars a year.
 Hospitals designated by the government as Critical Access Hospitals are not designed to make money, but rather to ensure that people in rural areas have access to emergency and preventative healthcare.
-Knowing that patients would be forced to travel to another hospital Vidant had recently purchased, it seemed like a common sense move to consolidate the two operations.
+Knowing that patients would be forced to travel to another hospital Vidant had recently acquired, it seemed like a common sense move to consolidate the two operations.
 If neighboring Hyde County — one of the largest in counties in North Carolina — had a hospital of its own, perhaps that argument could have been made.
-But forcing people who already travel 60 miles for emergency care to now travel 90 miles is not only bad for human life, it may also be bad business.
+But forcing people who already travel 50 miles for emergency care to now travel 80 miles will put lives in danger.

 Vidant claims that it could not make the Pungo Hospital viable due to the building's deteriorated state and the lack of revenue.
-This assessment is fiercely disputed by Dr. Charles Boyette, the hospital's former chief of staff, former mayor and town physician and Mayor Adam O'Neal among others.
+This assessment is fiercely disputed by Dr. Charles Boyette, the hospital's former chief of staff, former mayor and town physician.

-Mayor O'Neal believes that Vidant Health never intended to improve the management of Vidant Pungo Hospital to make it more efficient and had planned to close it down from the outset, shifting patients now served by Pungo Hospital to Vidant's larger hospitals in Washington and Greenville.
-Because Vidant owns all the hospitals in the area, O'Neal believes that Vidant knows that people will have to go to one of their hospitals anyway and closing one would reduce the cost of maintaining the facilities.
+Belhaven's current Mayor Adam O'Neal believes that Vidant Health never intended to improve the management of Vidant Pungo Hospital to make it more efficient and had planned to close it down from the outset, shifting patients now served by Pungo Hospital to Vidant's larger hospitals in Washington and Greenville.

-According to Vidant Health and heath care advocates, the NC General Assembly's decision to reject Medicaid expansion made it much more difficult for this hospital — and others in states that rejected federal dollars for Medicaid expansion — to operate without losing money.
+According to Vidant Health and heath care advocates at the North Carolina Justice Center, the state government's decision to reject federal dollars for Medicaid expansion made it much more difficult for this hospital to operate without losing money.
 Under the Affordable Care Act, adjustments were made to the way in which Medicaid reimbursements are paid, with the expansion of Medicaid factored into that equation.
 Thus, states that refuse to accept this funding and allow its residents health insurance are doing more damage to struggling hospitals than they realize.

 NAACP and U.S. Department of Justice step in